mnemnion/orb/doc/md/node/node.md

    - line_last  :  Always -1.

 ## Node Instances

-  To be a Node, all indexed elements of the Array portion must also be Nodes.
+  To be a Node, currently, indexed elements of the Array portion must also be Nodes.

+I'm mostly convinced that indexed elements can also be strings, and that this is the form leaf nodes should take.
+Currently, they have a 'val' field and no children, which we should replace with a child string at [1].

+This gives us a lighter way to handle the circumstance where we have, say, a list, =(foo bar baz)=.
+We currently either need a "left-per" or "pal" Node class to hold the =(=, or we would have to skip it entirely.

+Quipu can't lose any information from the string, so they have to include whitespace.
+We're not limited in the same way and can reconstruct less semantically crucial parts of a document using the span and the original string, since we're not /currently/ editing our strings once they're entered in.

+Nodes are meant to be broadly compatible with everything we intend to do with abstract syntax trees.
+The more I think about this the better it strikes me as an approach.

 ### Fields

   There are invariant fields a Node is also expected to have, they are:

   - first :  Index into =str= which begins the span.
   - last  :  Index into =str= which ends the span.